 Clarifying a suggestion

 During negotiation training, business managers are taught to be aware of ambiguous vocabulary.
 It’s important to know for sure what your negotiating partner is inferring.
 Otherwise, it might be too late to come back from a misinterpreted phrase.
+Miscommunications are, of course, more likely when partners have different native languages.
 Whenever you feel your negotiating partner is being vague, you can seek clarification with any of these phrases:

 - I just want to be sure I’ve got this straight.
 Do you mean…?